Charlotte Wrongful Death Attorneys

 - Loss of future earning and benefits

-For more than 20 years, the Ramsay Law Firm in Charlotte has fought for accident victims and families who have lost a loved one in North Carolina.
-We handle cases involving survivors’ benefits, wrongful death actions, and cases which involve both.
+For more than 20 years, our attorneys have fought for accident victims and families who have lost a loved one in North Carolina.
+We handle cases involving survivors’ benefits, wrongful death actions, and cases that involve both.